adobe-apiplatform/umapi-client.py/README.md

 "add": {"product": ["product1"]}
 ```

-## umapi.auth
+## adobe_umapi.auth

-The submodule `umapi.auth` contains the components needed to build the authentication headers needed for API communication.
+The submodule `adobe_umapi.auth` contains the components needed to build
+the authentication headers needed for API communication.

 ### JWT

-The `JWT` object builds the JSON Web Token needed to obtain an authorization token, which is the security token needed for API call headers.
+The `JWT` object builds the JSON Web Token needed to obtain an access token,
+which is the security token needed for API call headers.

 | Parameter | Type      | Required? | Notes                                                                    |
 |-----------|-----------|-----------|--------------------------------------------------------------------------|